Hexagonal / Octagonal Garden Buildings Available Online

 Conversely, the Stour 3m x 3m Hexagonal Log Cabin has a solid roof, which means it would be just as happy in a cosy corner of your garden as it would out in the open.
 Will you use this as a romantic area to enjoy a relaxing breakfast in with your loved one, complete with a small table and two chairs to set the scene?
 Or will you pop a couple of small armchairs in there and use it as a reading nook?

 Highlights of the best octagonal and hexagonal garden buildings

 There are plenty of delightful garden buildings that make good use of an octagonal or hexagonal shape.
 You don’t need to restrict yourself to a small building, either, as you will see from some of the following designs.

-For example, the Greenway 3.5m x 3.3m Winterfold Log Cabin is a beautiful example of how a hexagonal design can be used to provide an interior dining area outside in the garden.
-Even during a rain shower, you could happily sit inside the Winterfold cabin and enjoy a tasty meal.
+For example, the Stour 2.9m x 2.9m Octagonal Log Cabin With 4 Windows is a beautiful example of how a octagonal design can be used to provide an interior dining area outside in the garden.
+Even during a rain shower, you could happily sit inside the Stour log cabin and enjoy a tasty meal.
 Of course, the sizeable space inside means you have lots of reasons why you might enjoy putting this log cabin in your garden.
 And remember, the appealing shape means it doesn’t need to be placed in a corner for it to look good.